Looking for something else?

 Hewlett-Packard Co.
 (HP) is "at a loss" about Aperi, IBM's open source storage management group.
 That's how it was phrased by Frank Harbist, vice president and general manager of information and lifecycle management and storage software in the StorageWorks division at HP.
-Meanwhile, Ash Ashutosh, erstwhile CEO of the newly acquired AppIQ Inc. and current chief technology officer of the storage management software group at HP, had plenty to get off his chest concerning what he called "misconceptions" about the
+Meanwhile, Ash Ashutosh, erstwhile CEO of the newly acquired AppIQ Inc. and current chief technology officer of the storage management software group at HP, had plenty to get off his chest concerning what he called "misconceptions" about the SMI-S standard.

 This talkative twosome also found time to fill us in on their mostly completed merger, as well as what other technologies HP might look to add next.